CyanSalt/roughness/docs/components/card.md

   </template>

-  List of comma and/or whitespace separated the lengths of alternating dashes and gaps of the button border.
+  List of comma and/or whitespace separated the lengths of alternating dashes and gaps of the card border.

   An odd number of values will be repeated to yield an even number of values.
 Thus, `8` is equivalent to `8 8`.